specklesystems/speckle-docs-OLD/dev/py-examples.md

         self._detachable.append("origin")
 ```

 Now let's send a block to the server!
-To do this, you'll first need to send the object to the stream and get back the object id.
-You can then use this to create a commit on the stream.
+To do this, you'll first need to send the object to the stream and get back the object id or hash.
+You can then use this to create a commit on the stream that references this object.

 ```py
 # here's the data you want to send